All Episodes

 Let's go back even further.

-That he pan chose.
+That he pan-chose.

 But then the issue, the fear, I believe, became about the issue of divorce and the church potentially losing property.

-By the way, that issue can be resolved quickly, at least in the United States and I would assume most countries with something called the prenuptial agreement.
+By the way, that issue can be resolved quickly, at least in the United States, and I would assume most countries, with something called the pre-nuptial agreement.

-Um, allowing them to marry, I think that you would get probably uh a higher number of people that would be willing to to serve in the priesthood uh if they could live, you know, a life with a family as well.
+But not allowing priests to marry, which is Catholic doctrine, that you wouldn't have sex till you got married, putting aside that debate for a different day, allowing them to marry, I think that you would get probably a higher number of people that would be willing to serve in the priesthood if they could live a life with a family as well.

 I don't know how that's possible.